 Overall, operating expenses were higher in the current three-month period mostly due to an increase in exploration and development expenses.
-Other expenses were higher in the current three-month period (other expenses) mostly due to the interest and accretion expenses related to the convertible debt, partially off-set by higher interest income.
+Other expenses were higher in the current three-month period (other income) comparing to the same period last year (other income) mostly due to higher convertible interest and accretion expenses and foreign exchange loss vs foreign exchange gain in a comparative period, partially off-set by higher interest income and change in fair value of derivatives (non-cash).
 The variances between these two periods were primarily due to the following items:

-- Exploration and evaluation expenses: the Company incurred \$5,281,080 in exploration and development expenses during the current quarter (June 30, 2022 \$2,961,334).
-The difference is mostly due to increased drilling, permitting and engineering activities in the current three-month period. - Compensation and benefits: these expenses amounted to \$657,774 in the current three-month period (June 30, 2022 \$419,941).
-The increase is mostly due to the salary expenses and bonus accruals for the new corporate employees retained in connection with the Millennial Acquisition. - Stock-based compensation: the Company incurred \$235,441 in stock-based compensation in the current three-month period (June 30, 2022 \$457,473).
-The variance is due to the timing of vesting of equity incentive awards granted from 2017 to 2023. - Office and administration: the Company incurred \$224,717 in expenses during the current three-month period (June 30, 2022 \$134,355).
-The difference is mostly due to the higher costs related to sustainability report, IT, and travel to the project sites in the current quarter.
+- Exploration and evaluation expenses: the Company incurred \$6,621,925 in exploration and development expenses during the current quarter (September 30, 2022 \$2,505,754).
+The difference is mostly due to increased drilling, permitting and engineering activities in the current three-month period. - Stock-based compensation: the Company incurred \$234,773 in stock-based compensation in the current three-month period (September 30, 2022 \$460,816).
+The variance is due to the timing of vesting of equity incentive awards granted from 2018 to 2023. - Compensation and benefits: these expenses amounted to \$599,885 in the current three-month period (September 30, 2022 - \$421,841).
+The increase is mostly due to the salary expenses and bonus accruals for the new corporate employees retained in connection with the Millennial Acquisition. - Office and administration: the Company incurred \$202,211 in expenses during the current three-month period (September 30, 2022 - \$103,193).
+The difference is mostly due to the higher costs related to the sustainability report, additional IT support, and increased travel to the project sites in the current quarter.